elixirschool/elixirschool/lessons/basics/mix-tasks.md

 ...
 ```

 As we can see from the shell command above, The Phoenix Framework has a custom Mix task to generate a new project.
 What if we could create something similar for our project?
-Well the great news is we can, and Elixir makes this very easy for us to do.
+Well the great news is we can, and Elixir makes this easy for us to do.

 ## Setup